This feature requires a Starter, Standard, Advanced, Plus, Pro, Business, Premium, or Enterprise membership.

-Vimeo Plus and higher memberships give you more control over the embedded and private video player.
+Vimeo's paid plans give you more control over the embedded player and unlisted video player.

 - Customization options

 - Player Preferences

 - Buttons and player controls

 - Domain-level privacy

 - Interaction tools

 - Small embedded players

 There are two ways to edit the player appearance settings for your videos.
 You can edit the embedded settings for an individual video via the video page, which can be found by selecting the player icon on the right side of the screen, and then selecting Appearance: